nextensio/docs/content/en/Architecture/policyattr/_index.md

 possible to save on cost - so restrict it to fulltime employees.
 Goal, therefore, is to have fulltime employees go to AWS, consultants go to digital ocean.

-So lets say the service in digital ocean is hosted as do.appx.awesomecustomer.com and do.appy.awesomecustomer.com and in aws its aws.appx.awesomecustomer.com and aws.appy.awesomecustomer.com.
+So lets say the App in digital ocean is hosted as do.appx.awesomecustomer.com and do.appy.awesomecustomer.com and in aws its aws.appx.awesomecustomer.com and aws.appy.awesomecustomer.com.
 Of course the user does not know any of this, nor does it change the names of applications in the data centers.
-User is going to access the service as appx.awesomecustomer.com or appy.awesomecustomer.com.
-The prefixes of "aws" and "do" differentiate the two instances of each service only within the nextensio network.
+User is going to access the App as appx.awesomecustomer.com or appy.awesomecustomer.com.
+The prefixes of "aws" and "do" differentiate the two instances of each App only within the nextensio network.

 So there are two connectors obviously - one running in AWS and one in Digital Ocean.
 The one for AWS is configured with services "aws.appx.awesomecustomer.com,aws.appy.awesomecustomer.com" and the one for Digital Ocean with "do.appx.awesomecustomer.com,do.appy.awesomecustomer.com"

 * We will say that all users have an attribute called "employment" with values "fulltime" or "consultant"
-* We will say that the two hosts will each have two route "tags" - "aws" and "do"
+* We will say that the two Apps will each have two route "tags" - "aws" and "do"
 * We will also say that each route tag will have an associated attribute called "employmentMatch" with a value of either "fulltime" or "consultant"
 Route tag "aws"'s attribute will have "employmentMatch" as "fulltime", route tag "do"'s attribute will